 If acid itself caused the damage, we’d expect to see the damage start at the superficial layers of the esophageal tissue, and then progressively deepen.
 Instead, this study found the opposite.
 3 days after the initial acid exposure, there was no surface damage – but inflammation had already begun to develop at the deepest layer of the tissue.
 This inflammation didn’t rise to the surface layers until about 3 weeks after the initial acid exposure.

 Acid refluxing into the esophagus doesn’t damage the mucosal lining.
 Instead, it causes the esophagus to release inflammatory cytokines that attract inflammatory cells like interleukin-8, interleukin-6, and others.
-It is this inflammatory process – and not the initial exposure to stomach acid – that causes the tissue damage characteristic of GERD.
+It’s not the initial exposure to stomach acid that causes the tissue damage characteristic of GERD; it’s this inflammatory process, which is characteristic of autoimmunity.

 The theory that GERD is not caused by chemical injury is supported by the fact that 70% of westerners diagnosed with GERD have no visible tissue damage.